Raggaer/respoe/README.md

 - Trade: Related to trading websites
 - Util: Related to util methods for developing tools.

+**Since the implementation of CloudFlare and Google Captcha services, a lot of features stopped working.
+I wont remove the code but all tests regarding these activities are skipped now.**

 ## Usage

 First get the package: